netcon-consulting/clearswift-external-commands/decrypt_zip/README.md

-decrypt_zip.py V3.0.0
+decrypt_zip.py V4.0.0
 =====================

 Attempt to decrypt ZIP container using a provided list of passwords and optionally scan contents with AV and removes encryption.

 ## Parameters
-* name_expression_list (string): name of lexical expression list with passwords
+* password_list (string): name of lexical expression list with passwords
 * scan_sophos (boolean): scan contents with Sophos AV
 * scan_kaspersky (boolean): scan contents with Kaspersky AV
 * scan_avira (boolean): scan contents with Avira AV